henrythebuilder/dcm_dict/README.md

 dcm_dict_converter.rb tag > /tmp/tag-dict.rb
 ```

-Note: the script use the [Nokogiri][3] as XML parser if installed as gem, otherwise the standard *REXML* is used.
+Note: the script use the [Nokogiri][3] as XML parser if installed as gem, otherwise the standard *REXML*.

 Check the file for other details.

 ## Install

     $ gem install dcm_dict

+*Note for Windows users*: may be that it is installed a previous version of Ruby 2.1, at the moment [RubyInstaller][7] does not provide the official release for this version.
+It is still possible to make it manually by clone/download the ['git' version of RubyInstaller][8] and execute the rake command ```rake ruby21``` (see RubyInstaller doc for details).

+## What's next
+The main idea is that *dictionary* should include only fixed data defined in the DICOM standard to encode and then make it available in easy way.
+There are many possible *candidates* for inclusion in the *dictionary*, here are some *"ideas"*:
+- Directory Record type data
+- Well-known Frames of Reference UID Values
+- Context Group UID Values
+- Standard Color Palettes UID Values
+- IOD definition data
+- ...

 ## Contributing
 TBD